-- a. coordinate and record all OSSM applications and approvals into the OSSM register, including inspection and monitoring information - b. develop OSSM Guidelines for the design, construction, installation, replacement, repair, alteration, and maintenance of an OSSM system - c. develop and implement a OSSM communication and education plan targeting homeowners, plumbers and drainers, designers, installers, service agents, real estate agents, solicitors, conveyancers, architects, planning consultants, and the general wastewater industry - d. educate OSSM owners on the importance of monitoring OSSM systems and to encourage a voluntary compliance attitude - e. develop and implement an OSSM monitoring program to ensure that all systems are serviced at required intervals and service reports are submitted to Council within acceptable timeframes - f. develop an OSSM inspection program that is risk based and considers available resources - g. develop lists of persons suitable for designing, installing and servicing OSSM systems; make the list accessible to the public; and manage the lists through feedback on their performance.
+- a. maintain a record of all OSSM systems in the shire including, new applications to install, upgrade or alter and approvals to operate into the OSSM register 70, including inspection and monitoring information - b. develop and review OSSM Guidelines for the design, construction, installation, replacement, repair, alteration, and maintenance of an OSSM system - c. develop and implement OSSM communication and education activities targeting homeowners, plumbers and drainers, designers, installers, service agents, real estate agents, solicitors, conveyancers, architects, planning consultants, and the general wastewater industry - d. educate OSSM owners on the importance of monitoring OSSM systems and to encourage a voluntary compliance attitude - e. develop and implement an OSSM monitoring program to ensure that all systems are serviced at required intervals and service reports are submitted to Council within acceptable timeframes - f. develop an OSSM inspection program that is risk based and considers available resources - g. develop lists of persons suitable for designing, installing and servicing OSSM systems; make the list accessible to the public; and manage the lists through feedback on their performance.